This National Day of Prayer Prayer Guide was co-written by Gina of GinaMPoirier.com and Brittany of EquippingGodlyWomen.com.

 Not sure what to pray?
 Here’s a list of things to pray for on National Day of Prayer:

-- The upcoming election (that the right person will be elected)
+- Future elections (that the right person will be elected)

 - Our nation’s military